prestasicode/Python-Installation/README.md

 # Python-Installation
 Python is powerful... and fast; plays well with others; runs everywhere; is friendly &amp; easy to learn; is Open.
+Python is one of language programming that's friendly and easy to learn, python has many package to applicate in any problems.

 # First of all, before you install exactly you must download that's setup, you can follow steps below:
 1. Check your computer information, system type 32 bit or 64 bit.